-Table 5 below summarises the actual reward outcomes for the Executives for FY2014, being the amounts the Executives became entitled to in FY2014 having satisfied any applicable performance hurdles.
-This includes their fixed remuneration for FY2014, the STIs that they earned based on FY2014 performance, the LTIs that vest based on multi-year performance up to and including FY2014, and any other payments received by them during the year (except in the case of Mr Rex, the value of his "one-off" retention rights benefit, which is explained in note 4 to this table).
+Table 5 below summarises the actual reward outcomes for the Executives for FY2015, being the amounts the Executives became entitled to in FY2015 having satisfied any applicable performance hurdles.
+This includes their fixed remuneration for FY2015, the STIs that they earned based on FY2015 performance, the LTIs that vest based on multi-year performance up to and including the end of FY2015, and any other payments received by them during the year.